 Choosing a major for college academics can be a challenging task.
 You will feel thoroughly confused by the plethora of suggestions and advice from all around.
 That is why it is best to figure it out by yourself after considering a few factors that are important to you.

 You must have given it some thought during your classes, while doing your homework or while discussing it with your friends.
 You might have come across a few articles too while browsing online to check related questions to science, arts, or finance subjects.
-Your classes and assignments are designed in a way to give you a better idea about what your major should be in college.
+Your classes and assignments are designed in a way to give you a better idea about what your major should be in college and as in preparation for O-level chemistry practical exam.
 In this article, we are going to discuss a few factors that you must consider while deciding your major.

 Play your strengths.
 Think of what you are good at accomplishing.
 That must be the first consideration of choosing a major.
 Choosing a future that you are already good at will ensure that you will excel in it.
 You might pick up our strengths during college.
 If you feel that you are getting better at something else later, you can try for a double major, or change your choice of subject.
 But before you decide what you wish to pursue, make sure you give weightage to the other factors as well.
 But do not make the mistake of choosing a subject where you have been struggling.

 The second most necessary factor while choosing your major should be your interests.
 Even if you are good at something does not necessarily mean that you love doing it.
 That is why you must draw a balance between your abilities and interest while choosing your major.
 Moreover, you should also think carefully about whether you love the subject entirely, or just parts of it.
 For example, you may enjoy doing chemical experiments, but you don’t like reading the theory of chemistry.
 So chemistry should not be your choice as a major in college.
 It is also possible that you are equally interested in two subjects.
 If that happens, let the other factors be the tiebreaker.
 You must also keep in mind that your preference might change during the course at college.
 That is why your interests should not be the prime deciding factor.